Ghana to roll out new standards-based curriculum next year — GES

-The Ghana Education Service will introduce a new standards-based curriculum for second-cycle schools next academic year, replacing the current objective-based curriculum focused on memorization.
+The Ghana Education Service will implement a new standards-based curriculum for second-cycle schools starting next academic year.

 Read full article